niturobert/gmailkit/README.md

 ## Updates

-- Implemented the "Load more" button
+- Implemented the "Load more" button.
-- Implemented the search bar
+- Implemented the search bar.
 - Added the "Attachments" section on the list of posts.
 TODO: change the icons.
+- If the post is an image, embed it in the "email".